The Ultimate In Birding Tours

 • Day 14: Barra de Navidad area.

-• Day 15: Barra de Navidad area, then drive to Manzanillo airport for afternoon tour end.
+• Day 15: Barra de Navidad area, then drive to Manzanillo airport for early afternoon tour end.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.